apacheignite/documentation/sql/miscellaneous-features.md

 [block:callout]
 {
   "type": "warning",
-  "body": "Classes that are registered with `CacheConfiguration.setSqlFunctionClasses(...)` have to be added to the classpath of all the nodes where defined custom functions might be executed."
+  "body": "Classes that are registered with `CacheConfiguration.setSqlFunctionClasses(...)` have to be added to the classpath of all the nodes where defined custom functions might be executed.
+Otherwise, you'll get a `ClassNotFoundException` at custom function's execution time."
 }
 [/block]